shariaralphabyte/ultra_qr_scanner/README.md

 - Request permissions before using scanner
 - Test on physical device (camera not available in simulators)

-**2. Black Screen / No Camera Preview**
+**2. Black Screen in Auto Mode**
-- Verify platform view is properly set up
-- Check if camera permissions are granted
+- Updated in v2.1.0 with better initialization timing
 - Ensure proper widget constraints (width/height)
+- Check console for platform view creation logs

 **3. QR Codes Not Detected**
 - Ensure good lighting conditions
 - Check if QR code is clearly visible and not damaged
 - Verify QR code format is supported

-**4. Memory Leaks**
-- Always dispose of scan subscriptions
-- Use the widget instead of programmatic scanning when possible
+- Try manual mode if auto-mode has issues

+**4. Controls Not Responding**
-- The widget handles lifecycle automatically
+- Verify widget configuration parameters
+- Check if scanner is properly initialized
+- Ensure proper error handling in callbacks

 ### Platform-Specific Issues